5 Workout Mistakes That Are Slowing Your ResultsArticle posted in: Fitness

 Pre-workout: Focus on complex and simple carbs with a little protein for a steady energy release throughout your workout, about one to three hours before hitting the gym.
 Whole grain toast with peanut butter and banana slices will do the trick.

-Post-workout: Fill up on lean protein for recovery, the sooner, the better after your workout.
+Post-workout: Fill up on protein for recovery, the sooner, the better after your workout.
 Aim for a small snack 15 to 20 minutes post-workout.
-Your South Beach Diet® Beach Shack Chocolate Shake would be the perfect choice.
+Your South Beach Diet® Keto Friendly Shake would be the perfect choice.

 5. Not mixing up your workouts